veggiemonk/awesome-docker/README.md

 * [deploy](https://github.com/Perennials/deploy) - Git and Docker deployment tool.
 A middle ground between simple Docker composition tools and full blown cluster orchestration.
 Declarative configuration and short commands for managing (syncing, building, running) of infrastructures of more than a few services.
 Able to deploy whole preconfigured server or system of services with a single line (without having to scroll the line).
 * [Docket](https://github.com/netvarun/docket): Custom docker registry that allows for lightning fast deploys through bittorrent by [@netvarun](https://github.com/netvarun/)
 * [Longshoreman](https://github.com/longshoreman/longshoreman): Longshoreman automates application deployment using Docker.
 Just create a Docker repository (or use a service), configure the cluster using AWS or Digital Ocean (or whatever you like) and deploy applications using a Heroku-like CLI tool.
 By [longshoreman](https://github.com/longshoreman)
-* [StackEngine](http://stackengine.com/free-docker-management/): The StackEngine Free Startup Edition enables you to build, deploy and operate your Docker applications across unlimited hosts.
-Free [Community](http://community.stackengine.com) support via Slack channel gets you rapid access to a community of users and developers ready to help.

 ## PaaS